yhtMinceraft1010X/liferay-portal/modules/util/source-formatter/src/main/resources/documentation/check/unnecessary_assign_check.markdown

 ---

-No need to assign call to variable that is returned right after.
+No need to assign a variable if it will be returned immediately after.

 ### Example